 All About Self-Watering Planters & Containers

-If you’re forgetful, live in a hot or dry climate, or you’re just not home very often, self-watering containers are a must-have.
+Self-watering containers are a must-have if you’re forgetful, live in a hot or dry climate, or you’re just not home very often.
 They’re also helpful if your containers are in an area that’s not convenient to a water spigot, such as a balcony, if you’re growing plants that don’t like to dry out, or if the plants don’t like getting their leaves wet.

 Or just keep reading for all the details, including my top recommendations.